 - 12 no boil lasagna noodles (or boil 12 regular lasagna noodles)

-- 15 ounce ricotta cheese
+- 15 ounce cottage cheese (lightly pureed)

 - ½ cup parmesan cheese (grated)